paragonie/constant_time_encoding/README.md

 [![Build Status](https://travis-ci.org/paragonie/constant_time_encoding.svg?branch=master)](https://travis-ci.org/paragonie/constant_time_encoding)

+### Security Warning: Due to how PHP implements `chr()` (and there is no way to work around it), this cannot achieve true cache-timing safety.

+However, if you implement the algorithms in C as part of php-src, you can.

+---

 Based on the work of [Steve "Sc00bz" Thomas](https://github.com/Sc00bz/ConstTimeEncoding), this library aims to offer character encoding functions that do not leak information about what you are encoding/decoding via processor cache misses.
 Further reading on [cache-timing attacks](http://blog.ircmaxell.com/2014/11/its-all-about-time.html).